kaisenlinux/manpages-dev/category/Miscellaneous/img2pdf.md

               If both dimensions of the page are given via --pagesize, conditionally swaps these dimensions such that the page orientation is the same as the orientation of the input im‐ age.
 If the orientation of a page gets flipped, then so do the values set via the --border option.

+       -r ROT, --rotation ROT, --orientation ROT
+              Specifies  how  input images should be rotated.
+ROT can be one of auto, none, ifvalid, 0, 90, 180 and 270.
+The default value is auto and indicates that input images are ro‐ tated according to their EXIF Orientation tag.
+The values none and 0 ignore the EXIF Orientation values of the input images.
+The value ifvalid acts like auto  but  ignores invalid  EXIF  rotation  values  and only issues a warning instead of throwing an error.
+This is useful because many devices like Android phones, Canon cameras or scanners emit an invalid Orientation tag value of zero.
+The values 90, 180 and 270 perform a clockwise rotation of the image.

        --crop-border L[:L]
               Specifies the border between the CropBox and the MediaBox.
 One, or two length values can be given as an argument, separated by a colon.
 One value specifies  the  border  on all four sides.
 Two values specify the border on the top/bottom and left/right, respectively.
 It is not possible to specify asymmetric borders.

        --bleed-border L[:L]
               Specifies  the  border between the BleedBox and the MediaBox.
 One, or two length values can be given as an argument, separated by a colon.
 One value specifies the border on all four sides.
 Two values specify the border on the top/bottom and left/right, respectively.
 It is not possible to specify asymmetric borders.

        --trim-border L[:L]
               Specifies the border between the TrimBox and the MediaBox.
 One, or two length values can be given as an argument, separated by a colon.
 One value specifies  the  border  on all four sides.
 Two values specify the border on the top/bottom and left/right, respectively.
 It is not possible to specify asymmetric borders.

        --art-border L[:L]